|

 Effective January 2025

-Irreversible Electroporation using the NanoKnife does not meet member benefit certificate primary coverage criteria that there be scientific evidence of effectiveness for any indication, including but not limited to irreversible electroporation for the treatment of primary or metastatic solid tumors (e.g., tumors to the liver, pancreas, kidney, or lungs).
+Irreversible Electroporation using the NanoKnife does not meet member benefit certificate Primary Coverage Criteria that there be scientific evidence of effectiveness in improving health outcomes for any indication, including but not limited to irreversible electroporation for the treatment of primary or metastatic solid tumors (e.g., tumors to the liver, pancreas, kidney, or lungs).

-For member with contracts without primary coverage criteria, Irreversible Electroporation using the NanoKnife is considered investigational for any indication, including but not limited to irreversible electroporation for the treatment of primary or metastatic solid tumors (e.g., tumors to the liver, pancreas, kidney, or lungs).
-Investigational services are specific contract exclusions in most member benefit certificates of coverage.
+For members with contracts without Primary Coverage Criteria, Irreversible Electroporation using the NanoKnife is considered Not Medically Necessary or is investigational and is not covered for any indication, including but not limited to irreversible electroporation for the treatment of primary or metastatic solid tumors (e.g., tumors to the liver, pancreas, kidney, or lungs).
+Not Medically Necessary or investigational services are specific contract exclusions in most member benefit certificates of coverage.

 Effective June 2021 – December 2024